wimpysworld/deb-get/docs/deb-get.1.md

 :    reinstall is followed by one package (or a space-separated list of packages) desired for reinstallation.

 **remove**
 :    remove is identical to install except that packages are removed instead of installed.
+When --remove-repo is provided, also remove the apt repository of apt/ppa packages.

 **purge**
 :    purge is identical to remove except that packages are removed and purged (any configuration files are deleted too).
+When --remove-repo is provided, also remove the apt repository of apt/ppa packages.

 **clean**
 :    clean clears out the local repository (/var/cache/deb-get) of retrieved package files.